Tshepsyt123/scenario/README.md

 # My IT Support Project

 ### **Project Overview**
-I completed the theoretical part of my IT Support learnership.
 This project shows how to fix a slow computer.

 ### **Step 1: Task Manager**
 I used the Task Manager to check for high memory usage.